Do Cats Hate Us?

 Cats Have Preferred Companions

 A perfect example is how often humans will stare at a cat.
 To cats, this is a potentially very threatening thing to do.
-It’s really hard to not want to state at a particularly cute cat (which, let’s be honest, is all cats), but this may not win you the cat’s affection and they may actually begin to fear you.
+It’s really hard to not want to stare at a particularly cute cat (which, let’s be honest, is all cats), but this may not win you the cat’s affection and they may actually begin to fear you.

 Why The Increase In Depression?

 The same can be said of the tweeter who clearly has a bias in favor of dogs.
 It’s also possible that there’s a bias in who shows up to the vet for this particular problem: The cats that are less social or didn’t get properly socialized.
-The cats that are enjoying having their owners around (or just feel rather neutral about it) aren’t going to show up at the vet for irritability.
+The cats that enjoy having their owners around (or just feel rather neutral about it) aren’t going to show up at the vet for irritability.

 Cats Like Predictable Schedules

 What happened in March 2020?
 Cats all over suddenly had their routines disrupted.
 A cat that would take a nap every afternoon in your office chair now had to find a new napping spot.
 Their meals may have been at different times, the activity outside their homes changed, and the humans were there for much longer than normal.
-The change in routine itself was distressing, not necessarily the presence of humans.
+The change in routine was distressing, not necessarily the presence of humans.

 Why Does This Matter?